Best Rental Property Types in Orlando for Passive Income (2026 Guide)

 Let’s work together to find a path that truly meets your financial goals.

-Why Some Homes Sit on the Market in Orlando?
+Why are homes sitting on the Market in Orlando?
 (Even in a Good Market)

 As a real estate agent in Orlando, Florida, one of the most common questions I hear from sellers is: “Why isn’t my home selling when other homes seem to be moving?”
 The truth is, even in a strong Orlando real estate market, some homes sit longer than expected—and it’s usually not by accident.